 Table 9.1 - Retail Price Index (RPI)

-9.1.2 Capital inflation is discussed in further detail within Annex K. For this draft determination we have used RPI from 2012-13 as being representative of capital inflation over the PC15 period.
+9.1.2 Capital inflation is discussed in further detail within Annex K. For this final determination we have used RPI as being representative of capital inflation over the PC15 period.

 Table 9.2 - Capital Inflation